sanyamjain007/GamingPlatform/README.md

 - Steps to install and run Gaming Platform Project:

-a.
-Git clone the project from "https://github.com/sanyamjain007/GamingPlatform" or download the zip file in email.
+1. Git clone the project from "https://github.com/sanyamjain007/GamingPlatform" or download the zip file in email.
-b.
-Install and run mysql server 8.0 on your system.
+2. Install and run mysql server 8.0 on your system.
-c.
-Set MySQL credentials as.
+3. Set MySQL credentials as.
 	  user = "root"
 	  password = "123456"
 	  To reset credentials, run below command.
 		mysql>ALTER USER 'root'@'localhost' IDENTIFIED BY '123456';

-d.
-Dump RPGGame.sql file into mysql server using the below commands.
-	  mysql>create database rpggame;
+4. Dump RPGGame.sql file into mysql server using the below commands. mysql>create database rpggame;
 	  mysql>use rpggame;
 	  mysql>source RPGGame.sql; /** Note: give the proper path of RPGGame.sql file **/

-e.
-Import the project in a java supported IDE and run the project OR
+5. Import the project in a java supported IDE and run the project OR
-e.
-Run project by double tap on run.bat file. /**Note : File Location :- GamingPlatform/dist/run.bat **/
+5. Run project by double tap on run.bat file. /**Note : File Location :- GamingPlatform/dist/run.bat **/

-f.
-Play game and enjoy.
+6. Play game and enjoy.

 - Key Features of Gaming Platform Project: